-It was on Colline du Château (now château-less) and at the Plage des Ponchettes, in front of the Old Town, that the Greeks established a market-port and named it Nikaia, which would become Marseilles' chief coastal rival.
+United with France only since 1860, Nice has its own history and atmosphere, which dates back 230,000 years.
+It was on Colline du Château (now château-less) and at the Plage des Ponchettes, in front of the Old Town, that the Greeks established a market port in 350 BC and named it Nikaia, which would become Marseilles' chief coastal rival.
 The Romans established themselves a little later on the hills of Cimiez (Cemenelum), already previously occupied by Ligurians and Celts, and quickly overshadowed the waterfront port.
 After falling to the Saracen invasions, Nice regained power as an independent state, becoming an important port in the early Middle Ages.

 So cocksure did it become that in 1388, Nice, along with the hill towns behind, effectively seceded from the county of Provence, under Louis d'Anjou, and allied itself with Savoie.
 Thus began its liaison with the House of Savoy, and through it with Piedmont and Sardinia, it was the Comté de Nice (Nice County).
 This relationship lasted some 500 years, tinting the culture, architecture, and dialect in rich Italian hues.